 I'm a vertebrate palaeontologist based at the University of Birmingham.
-My research focuses on the systematics, evolution, diversity and biogeography of fossil tetrapods.
-A particular focus of my research is the origin and early evolution of dinosaurs and their close relatives in the aftermath of the Permo-Triassic mass extinction, the largest ecological crisis in Earth history.
+My research focuses on the systematics, evolution, diversity and biogeography of fossil tetrapods using specimen and field-based approaches.
+I'm particularly interested in the early Mesozoic origins and evolution of dinosaur-dominated ecosystems.

 RECENT PUBLICATION HIGHLIGHTS

 December 2023: I'm delighted to have received the President's Medal of the Palaeontological Association.